dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

      .
 ~~~

-In both cases, and for the sake of brevity, the provenance element appears at the top of the enclosing element, but it is worth remarking they may appear anywhere within it.
+Note how, in the two examples, the element bearing the provenance signature appears at different positions in the enclosing element.
+And note that, for processing the element for signature generation and verification, the signature element MUST be eliminated from the enclosing element before applying the corresponding canonicalization method.

 Note that, in application of the recursion mechanism described above, a provenance element could be included at the top of any of the collections, supporting the verification of the provenance of the collection itself (as provided by a specific collector), without interfering with the verification of the provenance of each of the collection elements.
 As an example, in the case of the platform manifests it would look like: